Correspondence

 Martin & Servera consider and gives this situation high priority.

-we wish to ask if Martin & Servera has any comment or clarification to make in response to the above information?
+We wish to ask if Martin & Servera has any comment or clarification to make in response to the above information?
 We have already started an investigation with these two suppliers of their own labelled products (A-brand).
 The objective is to know their versions of the information given by you.
-What have they done ?
+What have they done?
 Have they been in contact with you to meet the accusations?
 What are they doing to mitigate and or remediate these abuses from happening again?
 How will they proceed when working with their Chinese sub-suppliers in the long term?

 Martin & Servera as members of ETI Sweden has informed the other ETI-member organizations and urged ETI Sweden to inform their sister organizations in other countries and to coordinate the investigations and follow up activities.